Google Just Quietly Became the Most Dangerous Company in Tech

 Eight hundred percent.

-Now here's where it gets interesting — and where I think the market is still asleep at the wheel.
+This is where the market is still asleep at the wheel.

 Think about what that $462 billion backlog actually represents now.
 It was already large.
-But if enterprise customers are baking Google's TPU infrastructure into their AI stacks, the switching cost just went from 'annoying' to 'existential.'
+But if enterprise customers are baking Google's TPU architecture into their AI builds, the switching cost just went from 'annoying' to 'existential.'
 You don't rip out your chip architecture on a Tuesday morning.

 Sundar Pichai has been a punching bag for years.
 'Google can't execute.'
 'They'll lose search to AI.'
 'They're going to miss the cloud wave.'
 I've heard it all.
 I've probably written some version of it myself.